Cornerback Adoree Jackson closes in on returning for Titans

-A banged up Titans secondary got some good news this week with Adoree Jackson listed as a full participant in practice Tuesday and Wednesday.
+NASHVILLE, Tenn.
+(WKRN) — A banged up Tennessee Titans secondary got some good news this week with Adoree Jackson listed as a full participant in practice Tuesday and Wednesday.

 Jackson missed the last four games of the season after suffering a foot injury in Indianapolis.
 The Titans went just 2-2 in those last four games and were blistered for 38 points by the Saints in a week 16 loss.